Example: [Collected via e-mail, 2003]

 John Wayne's connection to the song does appear to be well established.
 According to Stuart Hamblen (and if anyone would know, it would be him) he did indeed gain his inspiration for "It Is No Secret" from a response he made to the movie star.
 Hamblen did appear in a number of minor westerns, including some that starred the Duke, so they knew each other, at least casually.
 The inspiration came from a brief conversation at a party: in reply to Wayne's comment "What's this I hear — you got religion?," Stuart answered, "It is no secret what God can do in a man's life."
 The movie star then reportedly drawled, "Well that sounds like a song," thereby planting the idea in the songwriter's mind.

-Yet not all the claims made in the e-mailed version of the song's history hold up.
-This one, for instance, is clearly false:
+Yet not all the claims made in the

 In the early 1950s Hamblen did lose his radio show, the Cowboy Church of the Air, over his refusal to do a commercial promoting alcohol, but his principled stand led the Prohibition Party to nominate him as their candidate for President of the United States in 1952.
 Hamblen racked up nearly 73,000 votes and finished fourth in a field of twelve candidates despite appearing on the ballot in only twenty-one states.